Releasing your open data means much more than making a file download site to meet government transparency requirements.

 ArcGIS Open Data supports the Data Catalog Vocabulary (DCAT) open standard specification, for connecting your open data site with many other open data platforms and search engines.
 This allows you to easily integrate the datasets you share with ArcGIS Open Data to other open data platforms, such as CKAN, OpenSearch-Geo, AtomPub, Microdata, or your own custom built site.

 6. Fully Brand and Customize Your Site

-You can customize your ArcGIS Open Data site to match the look and feel of your organization's website.
-The visual editor makes it easy for you to get started with a site, and you have full control to further customize the site using a common HTML and Cascading Style Sheet (CSS framework.
+You can customize your ArcGIS Open Data site to match the look and feel of your organization’s web site.
+The visual editor makes it easy for you to get started with a site, and you have full control to further customize the site using a common HTML and CSS framework.
 You can also set a custom domain URL to truly make your open data site an extension of your existing web presence.

 7. Speak Your Language

-In addition to English, ArcGIS Open Data supports native localization for 25 other languages at no additional cost.
-ArcGIS Open Data supports Chinese (simplified Han), Czech, Danish, Dutch, Estonian, Finnish, French, German, Greek, Italian, Japanese, Korean, Latvian, Lithuanian, Norwegian, Polish, Portuguese (Brazil), Portuguese (Portugal), Romanian, Russian, Spanish, Swedish, Thai, Turkish, and Vietnamese.
+In addition to English, ArcGIS Open Data supports native localization for 25 different languages at no additional cost.
+ArcGIS Open Data supports Chinese (Simplified Han), Czech, Danish, Dutch, Estonian, Finnish, French, German, Greek, Italian, Japanese, Korean, Latvian, Lithuanian, Norwegian, Polish, Portuguese (Brazil), Portuguese (Portugal), Romanian, Russian, Spanish, Swedish, Thai, Turkish, and Vietnamese.

 8. Publish Multiple Sites

 There is no limit to the number of datasets or open data sites that you can publish with ArcGIS Open Data.
-You can publish one site with your public services data, another one with your park data, and a master site that shares all your data.
+You can publish one site with your public services data, another one with your park data, and a third master site that shares them all.
 You can also publish multiple sites in multiple languages.
 You can create all these sites for free.